© British Pain Society 2023. All rights reserved.

 All submitted abstracts will be scored and pass through an evaluation process after the submission closes.

 Only those accepted will be invited to exhibit at the Meeting.
-You will receive notification confirming whether your abstract has been accepted or declined by the first week of March 2022.
+You will receive notification confirming whether your abstract has been accepted or declined by the end of February 2023.